arushidhillon/CS370/doc/user_guide/user_guide.md

 1. Go to [Research Match](https://research-match-c2c44e3d1621.herokuapp.com/).
 2. Fill in your details on your profile.
+3. You can edit your profile using the respective buttons that allow you to change your name, add skills, edit you gpa, upload a profile picture or a document, list your courses, or add a short biography.
-3. The matching algorithm will connect you with labs with similar skills and courses required.
+4. The matching algorithm will connect you with labs with similar skills and courses required.
-4. Enjoy searching for labs in the opportunities tab!
+5. Enjoy searching for labs in the opportunities tab!

 ### Resetting Password
 1. If you forgot your password, please click 'Forgot Password' .
 2. Enter your email address.
 If you haven't registered as a user, no email will be sent.
 3. After you click on the link from the email, you will be brought to a page that allows you to reset your password.
 4. Once you enter a strong password, you will be redirected to the login page.
-You've reset your emaill!
+You've reset your email!

 ### Matching With Labs
 1. In your matches tab, you will find labs who have matched you.
-Under your "Current Labs," these will be labs who you both connected.
+Under your "Current Labs," these will be labs that you connected to and they connected back.
-2. If you cannot find any matched labs, be sure to look under opportunities to match with labs that fit your skillset.
+2. If you cannot find any matched labs, be sure to look under opportunities to match with labs that fit your skill set.

 ### Chatting With Labs